SamuelHein26/Eco-Packs/README.md

 # Eco-Packs
-An E-commerce website for selling plastic using PHP
+An E-commerce website for selling plastic using PHP for backend and Bootstrap framework